Social-Projects-Club-IIT-BHU/Healthcare-App/Healthcare-App/README.md

 # Heathcare_App

-This repository contains the source code of Heathcare App
+This repository contains the source code of Heathcare App<br>
+The healthcare app aims to spread the awareness related to <b>Menstrual Hygiene</b> in rural areas.
 <br>

 ## Proposed Mockups of HealthCare App